 Lange Shadow 120 MV GW

-After being released last season, the Lange Shadow series ushers in fresh technology to the ski boot world.
+The Lange Shadow series is still one of the most unique ski boots on the market.
 While other ski brands are focusing on dialing in fit with the BOA system, Lange looks to improve the flex and support of the shell.
 By using their dual pivot design, there are two pivot points on the shell and lower cuff connection point.
 That design allows for more forward power as you flex into the boot.
 It’s not necessarily easier to flex into, but you get more bang for your buck with every press.
 Our testers found this especially helpful in tough conditions, where getting into the front of the boot can be tricky.
 The Shadow series comes in a variety of flexes and molds, so there’s something for everyone.

 Check out the Shadow 130 MV for a stiffer flex, or the 120 LV for a lower-volume fit.